SystemsApproach/private5g/ran.rst

     :width: 150px
     :align: center

-    Alternative depiction of the Split-RAN components, showing the 3GPP-specified inter-unit interfaces.
+    Alternative depiction of the Split RAN components, showing the 3GPP-specified inter-unit interfaces.

 With respect to the Central Unit, most of the complexity is in the